 2. Spending: Children learn that they have to decide whether to spend money on the items they need or just really want.
 Children realize that there is a limited amount of money that can be spent.
 They have to start comparing items and make decisions.
 Children learn to take responsibility for their spending behavior.
 A very important thing to teach your child is to keep accurate records of their purchases.

-3. Borrowing: Grown-ups often fall into a debt trap through borrowing more than they can realistically pay back on a monthly basis.
+3. Borrowing: Grown-ups often fall into a debt trap through borrowing more than they can realistically pay back on a monthly basis. as Jubilee Finance reports, the debt rate has grown from 60% to 83% in just three decades.
 It is important that your child learns early on about the cost of borrowing.
 All that is borrowed have to be paid back, often with interest.
 Children need to learn when borrowing is appropriate and deal with the consequences.

 4. Sharing : Sharing gives your child the opportunity to experience the good feeling of giving and see the response of the receiver.
 It is good to instill an attitude of helping others even if you do not receive recognition.